 Include One-on-One Time

 Self-focus is difficult for a girl with ADHD.
-Girls with ADHD can learn to self-motivate and self-focus (which is one of the biggest advantages to homeschooling a child with ADHD), but it takes time.
+Girls with ADHD can learn to self-motivate and self-focus, but it takes time.

 When my eldest daughter was formally evaluated by a psychologist, she told us the best thing we could do for her was to spend most of our time focusing on the positive aspects of ADHD.

 This advice has really helped cut down on the number of rough days that we face.
 We try to praise our girls and offer rewards for effort rather than achievement.
-This has helped encourage our girls to make efforts on her own to conquer her symptoms of ADHD.
+This has helped encourage our girls to make efforts on her own to conquer her signs of ADHD in girls.